Jordan and Pippen.

 Total workout time: 2 hours and 35 wasted minutes

 During this entire “workout” the trainee has not trained his back at all.
 What is even worse is that the trainee will then perform this “workout” 3 days per week.

 I actually know men who do this and have done this same routine since Kobe and Shaq won their first title in the year 2000.

 Just pumping volume because it is printed on page 47 of Meathead Monthly does not make it the right way to create change.

 In order to build a bigger, stronger, and more muscular upper body, you have to start to focus on planning your upper body workout around chin-ups and dips.

 Success Leaves Clues

 Gymnasts, who sport the best all-around upper bodies perform all of their upper body training on the bars and the rings.
 There are zero machines in the gymnasts routine.

-Gymnasts are lean (diet) have supremely muscular pecs, backs, and arms.
+Gymnasts are lean (diet) and have supremely muscular pecs, backs, and arms.
 Yes, they have big, muscular arms without performing machine curls!

 You do not have to master the iron cross to build a fantastic upper body although that would be an amazing feat!